- About MassCEC

 - Wind Technology Testing Center

-The Solarize Massachusetts (Solarize Mass) Medway program looks to increase the adoption of small-scale solar electricity systems through a grassroots educational campaign, driven mainly by Medway volunteers, and a tiered pricing structure that increases the savings for everyone as more home and business owners in town sign up.
+The purpose of the Solarize Mass Medway program was to increase the adoption of small-scale solar electricity systems through a grassroots educational campaign, driven mainly by town volunteers, and a reduced tiered pricing structure that offered increased savings for everyone as more home and business owners in the town signed up.
+As part of the program Medway selected installer Second Generation Energy through a competitive solicitation process.